 The International Day of Women and Girls in Science aims to connect the international community to women and girls in science, strengthening the ties between science, policy, and society for strategies oriented towards the future.

 Dr Theresa Larkin is an expert in anatomy and medical science.
 She is a Senior Lecturer in UOW’s Graduate School of Medicine.
-Dr Larkin was recently named a Superstar of STEM by Science & Technology Australia.
+Dr Larkin was recently named a by Science & Technology Australia.
 The program is funded by the Australian Government’s Department of Industry, Science and Resources, and aims to smash gender assumptions about who can and should work in the fields of science, technology, engineering and mathematics.

 Distinguished Professor Sharon Robinson researches how Antarctic plants respond to climate change.
 Professor Robinson is also the Deputy Director of the Securing Antarctica’s Environmental Future, a Special Research Initiative for Excellence in Antarctic Science by the Australian Research Council.
 She is also the Executive Director of the Global Challenges program and is currently Challenge Leader for the Sustaining Coastal and Marine Zones within the program.
 The latest paper Professor Robinson has co-authored explores the interactive effects of changes in UV radiation and climate on terrestrial ecosystems, biogeochemical cycles, and feedbacks to the climate system.